sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

-2.Confirm that you have the AWS CLI installed on your host machine.
+2. Confirm that you have the AWS CLI installed on your host machine.

 	For more information, see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html.